lrsousa/TuringMachines/README.md

 ----------------

 After performing the task.
-All the tape is clean and only de result is displayed.
+All the tape is clean and only the result is displayed.